Chapter 2 Trader

 But she didn’t want to lie to her mother, she needed to convince her.
 She sighed sitting down in her desk fiddling with her quill.
 Roth looked out of the window into the thick forest, how many times she’s looked at it and wanted to run.
 Just run and not look back, she shook her head violently.
 No, she cants run away, she needed to leave her child's dreams behind her.

 She stood up going to her drawer pulling out her ink and a piece of paper.
 She wrote and wrote and wrote letter after later of what she would say to her mother.
-Finally, she was done; she wiped the sweet from her face.
-It was lunch which was perfect for Rothal cause that meant her mother would serve her food in a little while.
-So she waited on her bed, note in hand ready to say what it says.
+Finally, she was done; she wiped the sweat from her face.
+It was lunch which was perfect for Rothal because that meant her mother would serve her food in a little while.
+So, she waited on her bed, note in hand ready to say what it says.
 But when she heard a knock on the door, it wasn’t her mom who came in it was Chapel.

 He held the tray in his hands and said “I made you your favorite, I know I'm not the best cook in the world, but I tried” she smiled politely.

-“Thank you” she took the tray setting it on her desk “were is mom?”.
+“Thank you” she took the tray setting it on her desk “where is mom?”.

 He frowned “sick.” she moved the note in her hand “well she handed it to him.

 “Could you give this to her to read?” he looked at her suspicious at first but then shook his head grabbing it.

 Chapel kissed her cheek lightly “Hope you enjoy.”